Visual Art in Japan

 The trip will begin in the historical city of Kyoto where we will visit traditional woodblock printer’s studio and carver’s studio, and contemporary artist's studio.
 The program will visit important historical temples, parks, museums, and other inspirational sites for young art students.

-After the excitement of the metropolitan Tokyo, participants will travel to Kawaguchiko near Mt.
-Fuji which is approximately two and half hours southwest of Tokyo.
-During this one-week residency at MI-LAB (Mokuhanga Innovation Laboratory) participants will learn the art of Japanese woodblock printing through lectures and demonstrations, and will have an opportunity to create their own Mokuhanga prints.
+This year the MI-Lab Mokuhanga Artist Residency will take place in Toyko.
+During this five-day residency we will learn from a master mokuhanga carver and printer from MI-LaB (Mokuhanga Innovation Laboratory.)
+Participants will learn the art of Japanese woodblock printing through lectures, demonstrations and each student will have an opportunity to create their own mokuhanga prints.
 As with learning the basics of how to make washi, the KU professors will aim to use this time to teach the students about the visual culture of Japan through the process of making woodblock prints.
 Japanese Ukiyo-e prints, the most famous examples of Mokuhanga, are iconic throughout the world.
-The group will attend lectures and demonstrations by local artists.

 All participants must take the program course of ART 395 or ART 595 for a minimum of three credit hours.
 KU Visual Art majors are encouraged to enroll for 6 credit hours.